James-Ashley/News_Full_Text_Articles/README.md

 Some of the newspaper domains are behind paywalls, so we were not able to access all of the domains that we originally collected.
 In addition, the webscraping had to be divided into smaller chunks because scraping the entire dataset was extremely time consuming.

 ## Instructions
-All data used in this project is available in downloadable CSV/JSON files, but the MongoDB database is not publicly available.
+All data used in this project is available in downloadable CSV/JSON files in this repository, but the MongoDB database is not publicly available.

 ## Contributors
 James Ashley, Rebekah Callari-Kaczmarczyk, Brandon Martin, Scot Wilson